bhupendrargoud/task_backend/README.md

 Open Jenkins and navigate to `Manage Jenkins` > `Manage Credentials.` Click on `(global)` domain or the domain relevant to your setup.
 Click on `Add Credentials.`
-Choose `Secret text` as the kind and enter the contents of the kubeconfig file provide a unique ID `minikube` and description `minikube_jenkins`for the credential.
+Choose `X.509 Client Certificate` as the kind and enter the contents copy the data of `/.minikube/profiles/minikube/apiserver.key `> `Client key` copy the data of `/.minikube/profiles/minikube/apiserver.crt `> `Client Certificate` copy the data of `/.minikube/ca.crt `> `Server CA Certificate` provide a unique ID `minikube` and description `minikube_jenkins`for the credential.
 Click `OK` to save the credential.

 ## Create a New Jenkins Job:

 From the Jenkins dashboard, click on `New Item` to create a new Jenkins job.